 - Links to your website and social media profiles

-But here’s where most businesses stop – right at the bare minimum.
+Most businesses stop at the bare minimum.
 Smart businesses understand that profile optimisation goes way beyond filling in the blanks.
 It’s about intentional positioning, keyword integration, and creating a cohesive narrative that compels action.

 Quick Tip: Set a monthly reminder to review your directory profiles.
 Markets change, services evolve, and what worked six months ago might be outdated today.
 Regular updates signal to both directories and users that your business is active and engaged.

-Consider your profile from a user’s perspective.
-They’re not leisurely browsing – they have a problem and need a solution fast.
-Your profile needs to immediately communicate three things: what you do, why you’re the best choice, and how to take the next step.
-Anything that doesn’t serve these purposes is just noise.
+Look at your profile from a user’s perspective.
+They’re not leisurely browsing.
+They have a problem and need a solution fast.
+Your profile needs to communicate three things right away: what you do, why you’re the best choice, and how to take the next step.
+Anything else is noise.

-The foundation of profile optimisation lies in understanding user intent.
-When someone lands on your directory listing, they’re typically in one of three mindsets: research mode (gathering options), comparison mode (evaluating alternatives), or action mode (ready to engage).
-Your profile needs to cater to all three, providing enough information for researchers, clear differentiators for comparers, and obvious next steps for those ready to act.
+Profile optimisation starts with understanding user intent.
+When someone lands on your directory listing, they’re usually in one of three mindsets: research mode (gathering options), comparison mode (evaluating alternatives), or action mode (ready to engage).
+Your profile needs to serve all three, giving enough information for researchers, clear differentiators for comparers, and obvious next steps for those ready to act.

-Here’s something most guides won’t tell you: consistency across directories matters immensely.
+Here’s something most guides won’t tell you: consistency across directories matters a lot.
 Search engines cross-reference information across platforms, and inconsistencies can hurt your local search rankings.
-Keep a master document with your standard business information and use it religiously across all platforms.
-This isn’t just about SEO – it’s about building trust.
+Keep a master document with your standard business information and use it religiously everywhere.
+This isn’t only about SEO.
+It’s about trust.
 When customers see consistent information everywhere, it reinforces your credibility.

 Your headline is the gatekeeper.
-Get it wrong, and nothing else matters because nobody will read further.
-Yet most businesses treat their directory headline like an afterthought, defaulting to generic phrases that blend into the background noise of countless other listings.
+Get it wrong and nothing else matters, because nobody reads further.
+Yet most businesses treat their directory headline as an afterthought, defaulting to generic phrases that blend into the background noise of countless other listings.

-What makes a headline compelling?
-It’s not rocket science, but it does require understanding human psychology.
-People scan directories quickly, often making split-second decisions about which profiles to explore further.
-Your headline needs to grab attention, communicate value, and create curiosity – all in roughly 60-80 characters.
+What makes a headline work?
+It’s not complicated, but it does take some understanding of human psychology.
+People scan directories quickly, making split-second decisions about which profiles to explore.
+Your headline needs to grab attention, communicate value, and spark curiosity, all in roughly 60-80 characters.

 Myth Buster: “My business name should always come first in the headline.”
 Wrong!
 Unless you’re a household name, leading with your business name wastes precious headline real estate.
-Focus on the value you provide, then incorporate your business name naturally.
+Focus on the value you provide, then work your business name in naturally.

-Here’s a practical framework for crafting headlines that convert:
+Here’s a practical framework for writing headlines that convert:

-Testing different headlines isn’t just recommended – it’s vital.
+Testing different headlines isn’t just recommended, it’s essential.
 What resonates with your audience might surprise you.
-Run A/B tests if the platform allows, or rotate headlines monthly and track engagement metrics.
+Run A/B tests if the platform allows it, or rotate headlines monthly and track engagement metrics.
 The data will tell you what works better than any guru’s advice.

-Remember, your headline works in tandem with other elements.
-A brilliant headline paired with a generic description or poor visuals won’t deliver results.
-Think of it as the opening line of a conversation – it needs to be interesting enough to keep people engaged, but authentic enough to deliver on its promise.
+Your headline works with the rest of the profile.
+A brilliant headline paired with a generic description or poor visuals won’t deliver.
+Think of it as the opening line of a conversation: interesting enough to keep people engaged, but honest enough to deliver on its promise.

 What if you could increase your click-through rate by 47% just by changing five words in your headline?
 That’s exactly what happened to a Manchester-based law firm when they switched from “Professional Legal Services in Manchester” to “Won 97% of Employment Tribunals Last Year.
 The specific, benefit-driven headline transformed their directory performance overnight.

 Humans process visual information 60,000 times faster than text.
-Let that sink in for a moment.
+Let that sink in.
 While you’re crafting the perfect description, your potential customers have already formed an opinion based on your images alone.
-Yet browse through any directory, and you’ll find a wasteland of stock photos, blurry logos, and images that look like they were taken during the last recession.
+Yet browse through any directory and you’ll find a wasteland of stock photos, blurry logos, and images that look like they were taken during the last recession.

 Quality matters, but relevance matters more.
 That pristine stock photo of smiling business people in a conference room?
 It’s doing more harm than good.
-Studies on directory engagement show that authentic, relevant images increase profile interactions by up to 94% compared to generic stock photography.
+Directory engagement research shows that authentic, relevant images increase profile interactions by up to 94% compared to generic stock photography.

-What should you showcase?
+What should you show?
 Start with images that tell your business story:

 - Your actual team (not models, please)